 I'm already doing my teacher training, can I apply?

 Do I need to already have an offer of a PGCE place?

 A School Direct salaried student would not be entitled to a Scholarship, as they are employed rather than in training.

 I am planning on applying to Teach First to teach Maths, does this qualify me for the Scholarship?

 Those undertaking Teach First are not eligible to apply for a Scholarship.

-and receive an offer before starting in September 2017.
-You can apply for our Scholarship at any time in this process.
+and receive an offer before starting in September 2024.
+You can apply for a Maths Scholarship at any time in this process.

 Can I do my teacher training part time and still receive the Scholarship?

 You are still eligible for the same Scholarship, but the payments will be spread out throughout your training period.
 Please note that, if awarded a Maths Scholarships and you are undertaking a part-time ITT course, invitations to CPD events will only be made during your first year of your ITT course.

-How much is the
+How much is the Scholarship worth?

-How will I be paid my
+How will I be paid my Scholarship?

 Will I also receive the government bursary?